Convergence Analysis of the Random Bisection Method: Introduction

 \subsection{Background and motivation}

-The classical bisection method is one of the simplest and oldest algorithms for locating a root of a continuous function.
-At each iteration, the method halves the interval by cutting it at its midpoint, producing a sequence of nested intervals converging linearly to the root.
-Because of its simplicity, the bisection method often serves as a baseline against which more sophisticated root-finding procedures are compared.
+Root-finding algorithms have been part of the mathematician's toolbox for centuries (their usage can be traced back as far as the first century CE, by Hero of Alexandria \cite{Earl_Nicholson_2021}).
+In general, it is not possible to find analytically the solutions to a nonlinear equation.
+Those equations arise naturally from problems in natural sciences or engineering, and must often be solved in the context of numerical simulation of physical or industrial processes.
+For example, the well-known Newton's method and its variants are an essential part of modern scientific computing and optimization software.
+However, to achieve a sufficient level of efficiency and robustness, this class of algorithms generally requires first or even second-order information.
+In many contexts, such as blackbox optimization, this information is unknown, or at best, approximated (e.g., Broyden-class algorithms \cite{Byrd_Liu_Nocedal_1992}).
+This naturally motivates the use of derivative-free algorithms for root-finding and optimization.

+There are two large families dominating the field of derivative-free algorithms.
+The oldest, bracketing methods, have been around for a very long time because of their simplicity and reliability, as they ensure global convergence under weak hypotheses \cite{Suhadolnik_2012}.
+The principle of such methods is simple: the algorithm builds a sequence of nested intervals containing the given root or minimizer.
+The lengths of the intervals decrease at each iteration, such that after a large number of iterations, the root or minimizer can be precisely approximated.
+Well-known examples of this approach are the \emph{regula falsi} method (false position), the golden-section search for optimization, and the bisection method, the latter being the central theme of this article.

+A more recent subclass of derivative-free methods is the family of probabilistic search algorithms.
+These techniques, based on function evaluations, can assign a probability of finding a root or minimizer to regions of the search space (for instance by using a probabilistic data-driven model), and then choose the next iterate according to a deterministic or nondeterministic rule.
+With the increasing quantity of data extracted from natural and industrial processes and the rise in popularity of machine learning, these techniques have become more prevalent over the years.
+Examples of algorithms following this paradigm include Bayesian optimization \cite{garnett_bayesoptbook_2023} and metaheuristics, like simulated annealing or evolutionary algorithms \cite{Gendreau_Potvin_2019,Li_Gong_Lim_Liao_Gu_2024}.

+The algorithm studied here lies precisely at the intersection of these two classes.
+In the classical bisection algorithm, the nested intervals are generated by simply cutting the previous interval in half, and keeping the subinterval containing the root.
 In this work, we investigate what happens when this elementary deterministic procedure is randomly perturbed.
-More precisely, instead of cutting the interval at its midpoint, we choose the cutting point at random according to a prescribed distribution.
+More precisely, instead of cutting the interval at its midpoint, the cutting point is chosen at random according to a given distribution.
 This seemingly minor modification transforms the algorithm into a stochastic dynamical system whose probabilistic behavior turns out to have surprisingly regular structure.